bekk/bekk-christmas/post/kotlin/it’s-in-the-small-things.md

 * componentN()
 * copy()

-Creating new Christmas Trees are done like this:
+Creating new christmas trees are done like this:

 ```
 val christmasTree = ChristmasTree(200, 100, 500)
 ```

+## Summary

+Data classes gives us